 The New Testament mentions a wide variety of leaders in the church: apostles, prophets, evangelists, pastors, teachers, bishops, elders and deacons.
 What are these offices?
 Are they commanded for the church today?
-Let’s examine the evidence.
-We'll begin with the titles given in Ephesians 4:11: “Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers.”
+Let’s examine the evidence, starting with the titles given in Ephesians 4:11: “Christ himself gave the apostles, the prophets, the evangelists, the pastors and teachers.”

-Doesn't everyone know what an apostle is?
-Isn't that the highest rank of church leadership?
-That may be how the word is sometimes used, but the word had a different meaning before the church existed.
+The word “apostle” is often used for the highest rank of church leadership.
+However, the word had a different meaning before the church existed.
 It originally meant “one who has been sent” — an ambassador or representative.
 This general meaning is seen in some New Testament uses.

 Jesus used the word in a general sense when he said that a “messenger” is not greater than the one who sends him (John 13:16).
-Similarly, Paul referred to some apostles whose names were not given; the NIV calls them “representatives” (2 Cor.
-8:23).
+Similarly, Paul referred to some apostles whose names were not given; the NIV calls them “representatives” (2 Corinthians 8:23).
 That was the general function of an apostolos.
-When Paul called Epaphroditus an apostolos, he may have meant simply that Epaphroditus was a messenger of the church at Philippi (Phil.
-2:25).
+When Paul called Epaphroditus an apostolos, he may have meant that Epaphroditus was a messenger of the church at Philippi (Philippians 2:25).

-Jesus, who was sent by the Father, was an apostle (Heb.
-3:1).
+Jesus, who was sent by the Father, was an apostle (Hebrews 3:1).
 The 12 disciples, who were sent by Jesus, were also apostles (Mark 3:14, etc.).
 The disciples are not in the same category of authority as Jesus, but the same Greek word is used.
 The focus is on the function, not the rank.
 Barnabas and Paul were also sent out, and they were called apostles (Acts 14:4, 14).

-The 12 disciples and Paul used the term apostolos as the name of their leadership office in the church (Acts 15:23; Rom.
-11:13; Gal.
-1:1; etc.).
+The disciples and Paul used the term apostolos as the name of their leadership office in the church (Acts 15:23; Romans 11:13; Galatians 1:1; etc.).
 Authority came with the sending — a messenger sent by Jesus Christ had an authoritative understanding of that message.

-James may have been an apostle, too — in one verse he is distinguished from the apostles, and in another he is included (1 Cor.
-15:7; Gal.
-1:19).
-Similarly, Timothy is excluded sometimes (2 Cor.
-1:1; Col. 1:1) and included once (1 Thess.
-2:6) — but in this latter verse Paul may have been using the term in a general sense of messenger or representative.
+James may have been an apostle, too — in one verse he is distinguished from the apostles, and in another he is included (1 Corinthians 15:7; Galatians 1:19).
+Similarly, Timothy is excluded sometimes (2 Corinthians 1:1; Colossians 1:1) and included once (1 Thessalonians 2:6) — but in this latter verse Paul may have been using the term in a general sense of messenger or representative.

-The reference in Rom.
-16:7 is debated.
-Some say that Andronicus and Junias (or Junia)1 were apostles; others say that the verse simply means they were esteemed highly by the apostles.
+The reference in Romans 16:7 is debated.
+Some say that Andronicus and Junia were apostles; others say that the verse simply means they were esteemed highly by the apostles.
 Even if they were apostles, however, it is likely that they were messengers rather than having a permanent position of authority in the church.
 (If they were apostles in the same sense that Paul was, it is odd that we know almost nothing about them, either from the Bible or from church history.)

-Paul mentioned some of his qualifications to be considered an apostle: seeing the Lord and raising up churches (1 Cor.
-9:1).
-His converts were the “seal” of his apostleship — evidence that he had been sent, at least to them (v.
-2).
-He noted characteristics that marked an apostle: “signs, wonders and miracles” (2 Cor.
-12:12).
+Paul mentioned some of his qualifications to be considered an apostle: seeing the Lord and raising up churches (1 Corinthians 9:1).
+His converts were the “seal” of his apostleship — evidence that he had been sent, at least to them (verse 2).
+He noted characteristics that marked an apostle: “signs, wonders and miracles” (2 Corinthians 12:12).
 An apostle preaches the gospel as a faithful messenger of the Lord.
 He is an official representative of Jesus Christ, more exclusive and authoritative than elders.

 On the Day of Pentecost, when people spoke in tongues, Peter said it fulfilled a scripture about men and women prophesying (Acts 2:17-18; cf. Acts 19:6).
 God was causing them to speak.

-Paul listed prophecy as one of the gifts of the Holy Spirit (1 Cor.
-11:5).
-A prophet is “spiritually gifted” (1 Cor.
-14:37).
-Paul urged the Corinthians to desire the gift of prophecy (vv.
-1, 39) — but, judging by the way that Paul used the word, this rarely means predicting the future.
-“Everyone who prophesies speaks to men for their strengthening, encouragement and comfort....
-He who prophesies edifies the church” (1 Cor.
-14:3-4).
-Prophecy is also for instruction (v.
-31).
+Paul listed prophecy as one of the gifts of the Holy Spirit (1 Corinthians 11:5).
+A prophet is “spiritually gifted” (1 Corinthians 14:37).
+Paul urged the Corinthians to desire the gift of prophecy (verses 1, 39) — but, judging by the way that Paul used the word, this rarely means predicting the future.
+“Everyone who prophesies speaks to people for their strengthening, encouragement and comfort….
+The one who prophesies edifies the church” (1 Corinthians 14:3-4).
+Prophecy is also for instruction (verse 31).
 God inspires prophetic messages to build and help the church.

-Prophecy, although a very helpful gift, has its limitations.
-“We know in part and we prophesy in part” (1 Cor.
-13:9).
-Prophecies will cease (v.
-8).
-Love is much more important (v.
-2).
+Prophecy, although a very helpful gift, has limitations.
+“We know in part and we prophesy in part” (1 Corinthians 13:9).
+Prophecies will cease (verse 8).
+Love is much more important (verse 2).
 Every Christian should love, but not every Christian has the gift of prophecy.
-“We have different gifts, according to the grace given us" (Rom.
-12:6).
+“We have different gifts, according to the grace given us” (Romans 12:6).

 Paul gave some instructions about how prophetic speaking should be done decently and in order.
-In keeping with social custom, women were told to cover their heads when prophesying, and men were told they should not (1 Cor.
-11:4-5).
-Instead of everyone speaking at once, people should take turns (1 Cor.
-14:29-31).
-If God inspires a second person to speak, the first person should be silent (v.
-30).
-The result of such prophecies would then be “that everyone may be instructed and encouraged" (v.
-31).
+In keeping with social custom, women were told to cover their heads when prophesying, and men were told they should not (1 Corinthians 11:4-5).
+Instead of everyone speaking at once, people should take turns (1 Corinthians 14:29-31).
+If God inspires a second person to speak, the first person should stop (verse 30).
+The result of such prophecies would then be “that everyone may be instructed and encouraged” (verse 31).

 In summary, prophets help the church by comforting, edifying, encouraging, instructing, strengthening and sometimes by predicting.

-In most of Paul’s lists of spiritual gifts (Rom.
-12:6-8; 1 Cor.
-12:8-10), he does not seem to be concerned about which gift is most important.
-Even in v.
-28, after the first three gifts are numbered, Paul does not seem to attempt to rank the gifts.
-Indeed, he seems to argue against that idea, saying that one's gift doesn’t make anyone more important than others.
+In most of Paul’s lists of spiritual gifts (Romans 12:6-8; 1 Corinthians 12:8-10), he does not seem to be concerned about which gift is most important.
+Even in verse 28, after the first three gifts are numbered, Paul does not attempt to rank the gifts.
+Indeed, he argues against that idea, saying that a person’s gift doesn’t make anyone more important than others.
 Every gift is given for the common good; every person should use his or her gift to serve others.
-In Eph.
-4:11, Paul is simply saying that Christ puts all these types of leaders in his church for the same reason: to equip the saints for the work of ministry.
+In Ephesians 4:11, Paul is saying that Christ puts all types of leaders in his church for the same reason: to equip the saints for the work of ministry.

-In Eph.
-4:11, Paul says that God gives evangelists to the church.
+In Ephesians 4:11, Paul says that God gives evangelists to the church.
 God gives us people who can preach the gospel with extra effectiveness.
-People gifted at evangelism do not have to be ordained or given any administrative authority.
+People gifted at evangelism do not have to be ordained or be given any administrative authority.
 Ordination and administration involve other gifts, which may or may not be present in someone with the gift of evangelizing.
-In fact, if administrative duties are assigned to people who do not have a gift for handling them, then those duties would decrease their ability to use their true gifts.
+If administrative duties are assigned to people who do not have a gift for handling them, then those duties would decrease their ability to use their true gifts.

 How should pastors “shepherd” their flocks?
 The verb has a range of meanings.
-On one end of the spectrum, it can mean to rule with great power, as Christ will upon his return (Rev. 2:27; 12:5; 19:15).
-Christ “will separate the people one from another as a shepherd separates the sheep from the goats" (Matt.
-25:32).
-Some will go to destruction, and others to eternal life.
+On one end of the spectrum, it can mean to rule with great power, as Christ will when he returns (Revelation 2:27; 12:5; 19:15).
+Christ “will separate the people one from another as a shepherd separates the sheep from the goats” (Matthew 25:32).

 However, Christ will also be a shepherd of great gentleness: “The Lamb at the center of the throne will be their shepherd [note the irony of a lamb being the shepherd]; he will lead them to springs of living water.
 And God will wipe away every tear from their eyes.”

-Church pastors are told to imitate Jesus’ gentle style: Serve willingly, Peter admonishes, “not greedy for money, but eager to serve; not lording it over those entrusted to you, but being examples to the flock” (1 Pet.
-5:2-3).
+Church pastors are told to imitate Jesus’ gentle style: Serve willingly, Peter admonishes, “not greedy for money, but eager to serve; not lording it over those entrusted to you, but being examples to the flock” (1 Peter 5:2-3).
 This is the kind of leaders Christ wants in his church.
 “The good shepherd lays down his life for the sheep” (John 10:11).
-"Whoever wants to be first must be slave of all" (Matt.
-20:27; Mark 10:44).

 We will say more about pastors below.